AliBaheri/SigOpt/README.md

 # Fellowship SigOpt:

- * Key question: How we can extend the generic version of Bayesain Optimization if the underlying objective function is time-varying or we are in a spatiotemporal environment.
+ * Key question: How we can extend the generic version of Bayesain Optimization if the underlying objective function is a time-varying function or we are in a spatiotemporal environment.

 ## Papers